 The first question you might ask when considering a career is “What does it pay?”

 This is not surprising.
-Most students have borrowed thousands of dollars for their education and are looking forward to paying off that debt.
-Also, the value of a salary is easy to understand; the more zeroes after the first digit, the better.
+Most students borrow thousands of dollars for their education and then look forward to paying off that debt.
+Also, the value of a salary is easy to understand.

 But never make your decision on salary alone.